 Instituto Experimental Tropical del Amazonas

-PERFORMANCE The archive-installation and manifesto of the Instituto (Manifesto de Coco) will be activated through a performance by Corey Fogel and Abigail Levine, Coconut Experiment #1 at 5:30PM on the 19th of May during the Pico Block Party.
+The archive-installation and manifesto of the Instituto (Manifesto de Coco) was activated through a performance by Corey Fogel and Abigail Levine, titled Coconut Experiment #1, on May 19, 2018, during 18th Street Arts’ Pico Block Party event.

 Mixed media installation with ink, texts, photos, jute fabric, string, handmade tropical fiber paper, Bixa Orellana spice, coconuts and human placenta print